beickhoff/beickhoff.github.com/knockoutjs/atomic-updates.md

 - Composite mutation broadcasts are intercepted.
 - Reads of independent nodes return the cached value.
 If no value has been cached, we fall back on normal operation.
 - Writes to dependent nodes operate normally since they have no direct effect.
-- Reevaluation broadcasts do not occur.
-They are only ever caused by other types of broadcasts, which we intercept.
+- Reevaluation broadcasts are discarded.
+They are usually caused by other types of broadcasts, which we intercept.
+They may also occur if a new dependent node is constructed.
+These can be discarded because nothing is observing the new node.
 - Reads of dependent nodes operate normally.

 **Commit Phase**